 - 1. No one knows the material and the dissertation better than you. - 2.
-Give the examiners both time and space; this is mostly their day, and they represent your readers.
-Refrain from giving much too long answers.
-You can also learn a lot from good opposition and pick up concrete tips for improvement. - 3.
+Give the examiners both time and space - 3.
 Show appropriate humility, but don't be afraid to uphold what you have attempted to do with your work.